Divisors on graphs, orientations, syzygies, and system reliability: Graphic matroid ideals

-The intersection poset of $\H_G$ (i.e. the collection of nonempty intersections of hyperplanes $\H_e$ ordered by reverse inclusion) is naturally isomorphic to the poset of connected partitions of $G$ (i.e. partitions of $V(G)$ whose blocks induce connected subgraphs).
-See, e.g., \cite[p.112]{MR712251}.

 There is a one-to-one correspondence between acyclic orientations of $G$ and the regions of $\H_G$ (see, e.g., \cite[Lem.~7.1 and Lem.~7.2]{MR712251}).
 In particular, the connected cuts of $G$ are corresponding to the lowest dimensional regions of $\H_G$.
 Given any function $f \in C^0(G,\RR)$ one can label each vertex $v$ with the real number $f(v)$.
 In this way we obtain an acyclic partial orientation of $G$ by directing $v$ toward $u$ if $f(u) < f(v)$.
 Recall this means we have an acyclic orientation on the graph $G/f$ obtained by contracting all unoriented edges (i.e. all edges $\{u,v\}$ with $f(u)=f(v)$).

-We are mainly interested in acyclic orientations of $G$ with a {\em unique source} at $q \in V(G)$.
-For this purpose, we define

-The restriction of the arrangement $\H_G$ to $\H^{q}$ will be denoted by $\H_G^{q}$.
-We denote the {\em bounded complex} (i.e. the polyhedral complex consisting of bounded cells) of $\H_G^{q}$ by $\B_G^{q}$.
-By \eqref{eq:kerperp}, the restriction of $\H_G$ to $\H^{q}$ coincides with the restriction of $\H_G$ to
+We are mainly interested in acyclic orientations of $G$ with a {\em unique source} at $s \in V(G)$.
+For this purpose, we define The restriction of the arrangement $\H_G$ to $\H_{s}$ will be denoted by $\H_G^{s}$.
+We denote the {\em bounded complex} (i.e. the polyhedral complex consisting of bounded cells) of $\H_G^{s}$ by $\B_G^{s}$.
+By \eqref{eq:kerperp}, the restriction of $\H_G$ to $\H_{s}$ coincides with the restriction of $\H_G$ to

-The regions of $\B_G^{q}$ are corresponding to acyclic orientations with a unique source at $q$ (see e.g., \cite[Theorem~7.3]{MR712251}).
-Fixing an orientation $\Oc$ of the graph $G$ will fix the linear forms $(d f)(e)=f(e_{+})-f(e_{-})$ for $e \in \Oc$ and gives an orientation to the hyperplane arrangement $\H_G^{q}$.
-The oriented matroid ideal associated to this oriented hyperplane arrangement $\H_G^{q}$ will be denoted by $\C_G^q$ (instead of $\OO_{\H_G^{q}}$)\footnote{We use the notation $\C_G^q$ in order to be coherent with the notation used in \S\ref{sec:cutrel}, however in \cite{novik} it is denoted by $\Oc_{\mathcal{M}}$, where $\mathcal{M}$ is the associated graphic matroid.} and will be called the {\em graphic oriented matroid ideal} associated to $G$ and $q$.
-See \cite{novik} for more details and Figure~\ref{fig:arrangement} corresponding to the graph $G$ in Example~\ref{exam:2} depicted in Figure~\ref{fig2:2partition}.
+The regions of $\B_G^{s}$ are corresponding to acyclic orientations with a unique source at $s$ (see e.g., \cite[Theorem~7.3]{MR712251}).
+Fixing an orientation $\Oc$ of the graph $G$ will fix the linear forms $(d f)(e)=f(e_{+})-f(e_{-})$ for $e \in \Oc$ and gives an orientation to the hyperplane arrangement $\H_G^{s}$.
+The oriented matroid ideal associated to this oriented hyperplane arrangement $\H_G^{s}$ is denoted by $\C_G^s$ \footnote{We use the notation $\C_G^s$ in order to be coherent with the notation used in \S\ref{sec:k-terminal}, however in \cite{novik} it is denoted by $\Oc_{\mathcal{M}}$, where $\mathcal{M}$ is the associated graphic matroid.
+We let $\C_G^s$, $\C_G$, $\Tf_G^s$ and $\Tf_G$, respectively, denote the ideals $\OO_{\H_G^{s}}$, $\bar{\OO}_{\H_G^{s}}$, $\OO_{\H_G^{s}}^\vee$ and $\bar{\OO}_{\H_G^{s}}^\vee$ from \S\ref{subsec:oriented-matroid}.} and is called the {\em graphic oriented matroid ideal} associated to $(G,s)$.
+As an example we refer to \cite[Figure~11]{FatemehFarbod2} which is the bounded complex associated to the graph depicted in Figure~\ref{fig:spanning trees1}.